cunningham-code/lcs/README.md

 # lcs
 A tool for opening up all Lehigh Coursesite Pages using Python and Selenium.

-Don't have Selenium? use this: https://selenium-python.readthedocs.io/ I recomend using it with Firefox.
+Don't have Selenium?
+Use this: https://selenium-python.readthedocs.io/ I recomend using it with Firefox.

 ---